FOIA: Freedom of Information Act

 |Filing an Appeal|

-The Office of Government Information Services (OGIS), an office created within the National Archives and Records Administration, offers mediation services to FOIA requesters.
+The Office of Government Information Services (OGIS), an office created within the National Archives and Records Administration, offers free mediation services to FOIA requesters.
 They may be contacted in any of the following ways:

 Office of Government Information Services